jacklau1803/Tiny_Language_Interpreter/README.md

 # File

  - `tiny.py` 	The main interpreter program in Python 3.
- - `tests`		The directory containing the test cases along with the input/expected output.
+ - `tests`		The directory containing the test cases along with the input/expected output provided by Prof. Charlie McDowell.